titaniumnetwork-dev/Ultraviolet/README.md

 ## How do I deploy/run this?

 This repository is the bare-bones of Ultraviolet.
-This only contains the source code required to compile `uv.bundle.js`.
+This only contains the source code required to compile `uv.` scripts.

 See [Ultraviolet-Node](https://github.com/titaniumnetwork-development/Ultraviolet-Node) for easy instructions to deploy an Ultraviolet website.

 An example of REALLY using this (API, copying files, etc) is in [Ultraviolet-Static](https://github.com/titaniumnetwork-development/Ultraviolet-Static).
 See [scripts/build.js](https://github.com/titaniumnetwork-development/Ultraviolet-Static/blob/main/scripts/build.js).

+## I don't care about building, where are the scripts for my website?!

+You can extract the scripts from the NPM package in the [releases section](https://github.com/titaniumnetwork-development/Ultraviolet/releases).
+All the scripts you would typically look for (`uv.bundle.js`, `uv.handler.js`, `uv.sw.js`, and `uv.config.js`) are found within the `dist` directory.

+If you cannot open the tar.gz (Chrome OS?), use a [converter](https://cloudconvert.com/tar.gz-to-zip).
+We can only do so much to make the scripts accessible.

 ## How do I package this?